endersonmaia/cv/README.md

 erp, totvs, advpl, sql-server, redmine, git

 The company had credentials to represent TOTVS S/A at the State of Alagoas and Pernambuco in Brazil.
-I coordinated the implementation of the TOTVS ERP Protheus at some clients, and managed the development of some customizations for client&#39;s process with the Protheus ADVPL platform.
+I coordinated the deployment of the TOTVS ERP Protheus at some clients, and managed the development of some customizations for client's process with the Protheus ADVPL platform.

 ---